Rally Italia Sardegna

 |Stages:||19 (324,60 km)|

-- Saturday will be the longest and toughest of the event with six stages totalling 177kms in the Monte Acuto region.
+- Saturday is the longest and toughest leg with 143.16km divided over six stages in the Monte Acuto region.

 - Italy’s WRC counter was formerly a mixed surface event based in Sanremo, and known as the Rally of the Flowers when it was first held in 1928.